Get Involved and Give Back

 -

 Support from parents and family members is the greatest vote of confidence in our educational and extracurricular mission.
 Our Jesuit values remind us to be people for others every day.
-By giving to the Fordham Parents Fund, your generosity helps to bolster the Career Center, mental health and wellness resources, acces to New York Times digital articles and publications, and other services that will enhance your students' lives, now and after they graduate.
+By giving to the Parents Fund, your generosity helps provide Fordham with essential resources to enhance student life and invest in initiatives that will help support the next generation of students and leaders.
+Gifts to the Parents Fund support the areas of greatest need within the University and make an immediate impact on the Fordham community.

 "After my son's summer research experience, I felt compelled to make a gift to Fordham.
 If my gift can afford even one student the opportunity he had, I will feel most gratified.
 My son flourished in the supportive environment the Department of Physics provided, allowing him independent study under a respected mentor in the discipline he loves: quantum physics.
 This could not have happened without financial support.
 I want to be sure that students like him are never discouraged from pursuing inspired research because of limited funds."